risingwavelabs/risingwave-docs-legacy/docs/guides/metabase-integration.md

 2. For the database type, select "PostgreSQL" since RisingWave uses the PostgreSQL wire protocol.

 3. Fill in the connection details:

   - Name: Choose a friendly name.
   - Host: The hostname or IP address of the RisingWave database.
-The default **Host** is `localhost`.
   - Port: The port number of the RisingWave database.
-The default **Port** is `4566`.
   - Database name: The name of the RisingWave database you want to connect to.
-The default **Database** is `dev`.
   - Username: The username for accessing the database.
-The default **Username** is `root`.
   - Password: The password associated with the provided username.
-By default, there is no password for `root`.

 <img
 src={require('../images/connection-details.png').default}